 To introduce students to the idea of helping others and to have them understand that they can also be philanthropic.
 (They have time, treasures and/or talents to share.)

 Students will be engaged in reflections of stereotypes, prejudice and discrimination related to elderly individuals.
-From a cognitive and affective perspective, students will be involved with activities to assist them in developing sensitivity to working in direct service projects with individuals who are elderly.
+Students develop sensitivity to working in direct service projects with individuals who are elderly.
 Subsequently, students will also generate...

 Unit: Real Heroes

 To learn about the different philosophies of three renowned philanthropists.